AtomicGameEngine/AtomicGameEngine/README.md

 ![alt text][AtomicLogo]
 ####Editor and Player Source Repository

-This repository contains the **full source code** to the Atomic Game Engine Runtime, Atomic Editor, Atomic CLI, and other tools.
-The Atomic Game Engine is a cross platform authoring solution with **deployment to Windows, OSX, Android, iOS, Linux, and WebGL**
+This repository contains the **full source code** to the Atomic Game Engine Runtime, Atomic Editor, and other tools.
+The Atomic Game Engine is a cross platform authoring solution with **deployment to Windows, OSX, Android, iOS, Linux, and WebGL**.
+Games and applications can be written in **JavaScript, TypeScript, C++, with C# scripting in development**.

 ####LICENSE